Last updated March 17, 2021.

 While high AMH could seem beneficial when it comes to egg retrieval for IVF, there are also some detriments:

-PCOS: Polycystic ovarian syndrome (PCOS) is a common endocrine disorder caused by an imbalance in hormones — one in ten women will be diagnosed with PCOS.
+PCOS: Polycystic ovary syndrome (PCOS) is a common endocrine disorder caused by an imbalance in hormones — one in ten women will be diagnosed with PCOS.
 Symptoms and observed signs include irregular or absent periods, excess hair growth, weight gain, many follicles that have stopped developing in the ovaries, and fertility issues due to irregular cycles which make it challenging to time intercourse with ovulation.
 Even though most people with PCOS have a higher number of follicles, they don’t all reach full development because of extra androgens in the body.

 There are ongoing discussions about an AMH threshold for PCOS diagnosis in the medical community, but there hasn’t been agreement yet in the field.
-AMH is not part of the diagnostic criteria for PCOS, and high AMH isn’t always present in people with PCOS.
+AMH is not part of the diagnostic criteria for PCOS, and high levels of AMH aren't always present in people with PCOS.
 So if you have PCOS, it’s important to talk to your doctor about any potential hormonal imbalances so that you can get on the right treatment regimen.
-Doctors can also trigger ovulation in people whose bodies aren’t doing it naturally with medications like Clomid (which blocks estrogen receptors, stimulates the release of follicle stimulating hormone, and leads to ovulation), or Letrozole (which lowers your estrogen, increases production of FSH, and helps activate the ovulatory mechanism lying dormant in PCOS).
+Doctors can also trigger ovulation in people whose bodies aren’t doing it naturally with medications like Clomid (which blocks estrogen receptors, stimulates the release of follicle-stimulating hormone, and leads to ovulation), or Letrozole (which lowers your estrogen, increases production of FSH, and helps activate the ovulatory mechanism lying dormant in PCOS).

 In addition to issues with fertility, PCOS can lead to pregnancy complications and increased risk of diabetes, cardiovascular disease and endometrial cancer, anxiety, and depression.
 Early diagnosis can help better treat PCOS and any related conditions.
 Birth control is often used to manage PCOS.
 This is because it keeps the ovaries at a hormonal standstill and produces cyclical bleeding, which protects against endometrial cancer, and is a form of contraception.
 Hormonal birth control can mask PCOS symptoms, but doesn’t resolve them.
 If you are on hormonal birth control, you may go off of it and not know you have PCOS until you are trying to conceive without the right expectations.

-High AMH and ovarian hyperstimulation syndrome: Having high AMH could also put you at risk for ovarian hyperstimulation syndrome (OHSS) if you’re taking fertility drugs during IVF.
+High AMH and ovarian hyperstimulation syndrome: Having high levels of AMH could also put you at risk for ovarian hyperstimulation syndrome (OHSS) if you’re taking fertility drugs during IVF.
 According to one study, AMH level is the best way to estimate the chances of OHSS — which can cause symptoms like nausea, cramping, and bloating — during ovarian stimulation cycles for egg freezing or IVF.
-In fact, it was shown to be a more effective predictor than age, BMI, or antral follicle count.
+In fact, AMH test results were shown to be a more effective predictor than age, BMI, or antral follicle count.
 If you’re considering egg freezing or IVF, testing your AMH level just once should be enough to individualize treatment to prep you for the procedure.
 Based on your AMH, your doctor may adjust doses of the medications used to stimulate follicular development to reduce the risk of OHSS.
 It’s worth mentioning that OHSS is vastly less common now since we better understand the cause of OHSS and how to prevent it.

 - 1 in 10: Let’s put PCOS in the spotlight